Rwangajo/Python-class-mku/README.md

 # Python-class-mku
- This is a Python Class By Dvid Kariuki
+ This is a Python Class By David Kariuki